 Now it’s time to head home and play!

-Because of the world-class care she has received—and the generosity of the donors who support Phoenix Children's Cancer Center —Cooper's future looks bright.
+Because of the world-class care she has received—and the generosity of the donors who support Phoenix Children's Center for Cancer and Blood Disorders—Cooper's future looks bright.

 Hundreds of children like Cooper come to Phoenix Children’s Children’s Center for Cancer and Blood